filecoin-project/specs/expected-consensus.md

 - The ECVRF algorithm (must yield a pseudorandom, deterministic output) from [Goldberg et al. Section 5](https://tools.ietf.org/html/draft-irtf-cfrg-vrf-04#page-10), with:
   - Sha256 for our hashing function
   - Secp256k1 for our curve
-  - Note that the operation type in step 3.1 is not strictly necessary, but is used to distinguish this use of the VRF from that which generates tickets.

 Note: We draw the miner power from the prior round.
 This means that if a miner wins a block on their ProvingPeriodEnd even if they have not yet resubmitted a PoSt, they retain their power (until the next round).